akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 ## Firestore emulator: evaluate the rules at launch (and complain!)

 The Firestore emulator has just a single file of Security Rules.
-It could evaluate (compile) it at launch, and fail if there are problems.
+It could evaluate (compile) it at launch, fail if there are problems and show warnings if there are any.

-It does not currently do so.
+It does not currently (8.6.0) do so.
 This is a launch with a syntax error in the rules file:

 ```
 $ firebase emulators:start --only firestore